Seven Gagsters in a Rundown Temple

 In his acceptance speech, for instance, he recalled some past incidents and recited some quotes from his late mother.
 But those who claim to have better knowledge of Chinese history and reality said many of his accounts are purely fictional.

 So what?
 Mo Yan is a master of fiction which is why he received the prize.

 Back to his Nobel Prize night.
 In the speech, Mo Yan entertained his audience with a fantastic tale of seven gangsters.

 “Bear with me, please, for one last story, one my grandfather told me many years ago,” urged Mo Yan during his Nobel lecture.

-The story goes like this (with a twist though): During a wild storm that occurred once in a century, seven gangsters took refuge in a rundown temple.
+The story goes like this (with a twist though): During a wild storm that occurred once in a century, seven gangsters known as the Gang of Seven, took refuge in a rundown temple.
 But the thunder rumbled violently, sending fireballs to bombard the dilapidated building.

 The gangsters were terrified.
 One suggested, “Somebody among us must have offended Heaven and this guy ought to leave the temple.”

 All insisted they were innocent.
 The leader of the gang thus proposed they should determine who must leave by throwing their hats towards the entrance.
 The one with the hat flying out of the gate would be kicked out.

 Six hats were blown back by the strong wind from outside but one flew out of the door and hit a guy running in the rain.